hjw1112/Spotify-song-adder/README.md

-# 🎵 **Spotify Playlist Creator**
+# 🎵 **Spotify Song Adder**

-Welcome to the **Spotify Playlist Creator**, a dynamic and interactive web application designed to enhance your Spotify experience.
-This platform allows you to effortlessly create and manage your Spotify playlists, with exciting features and future innovations in the pipeline.
+Welcome to the **Spotify Song Adder**, a dynamic and interactive web application designed to enhance your Spotify experience.
+This platform allows you to effortlessly create and manage your Spotify playlists, with exciting features and future innovations in the -pipeline.-

 ---